arminnh/Machines-and-Computability-project/README.md

 cmake ..
 make all
 ```
-Tools will be installed in the build folder.
+The tools will be installed in the build folder.

 ### Usage